prisma-korea/graphql-schema-generator/README.md

-# Graphql-Schema-Generator
+# GraphQL-Schema-Generator

-Generate Graphql schema(SDL) from Prisma schema using Prisma generator.
+Generate GraphQL schema(SDL) from Prisma schema using Prisma generator.

 ## Contributing
 Any contributions are welcomed.
 If you are interested, check out our [out guildline]().